tkn-tub/ns3-gym/src/dsdv/doc/dsdv.rst

     when for what change in the table should a DSDV update be sent out.
 The current implementation sends out an update irrespective of the change in the routing table.

 The updates are accepted based on the metric for a particular node.
-The first factor determinig the acceptance of an update is the sequence number.
+The first factor determining the acceptance of an update is the sequence number.
 It has to accept the update if the sequence number of the update message is higher irrespective of the metric.
 If the update with same sequence number is received, then the update with least metric (hopCount) is given precedence.